tjebo/eye/cran-comments.md

 ## Submission eye 1.0.1
-This is a minor version upgrade to eye 1.0.0 - this resolves a bug from an erroneous conversion of visual acuity entries (more details see "changes").
+This is an important bug fix for v1.0.0 - fixing a dangerous bug of an erroneous visual acuity notation conversion (more details see "changes").

 ## CHECK ENVIRONMENTS
 * local OS X install, R 4.0.3